Outpatient treatment for bipolar disorder

-Bipolar disorder is a mental illness characterized by cycles of “high” and “low” moods.
-These high and low periods, called manic episodes and depressive episodes, can vary in their intensity but nonetheless share one trait: they disrupt ordinary living, strain relationships, and harm one’s mental and emotional health and well-being.
+Bipolar disorder is a mental illness characterized by cycles of high and low moods.
+These high and low periods, called manic episodes and depressive episodes, can vary in intensity but share certain traits.
+These episodes can:

 The symptoms of bipolar disorder overlap with those of other mood disorders.
 Let’s begin by looking at the manic phase.
 During this high mood, individuals may: